 Wild Basketry Book

 In this book, Ruby brings us into her world of making baskets with wild plants foraged from the landscape.
-More than just a practical guide, she explores the weavings made by our Paleolithic human ancestors and our animal kin, and describes a connected, reciprocal relationship to harvesting plants and supporting abundance in the living world.
+More than just a practical guide, she explores weavings made by our Palaeolithic human ancestors and our animal kin, and describes a connected, reciprocal relationship to harvesting plants and supporting abundance in the living world.

 Beautiful photographs take you through a seasonal year of 6 basketry and cordage projects with plants commonly found in the landscape.
-Step-by-step illustrated instructions cover a range of techniques, with suggestions for further exploration, giving a thorough grounding in the fundamentals of the craft.
+Step-by-step illustrated instructions cover a range of techniques, with suggestions for further exploration, giving you a thorough grounding in the fundamentals of the craft.

 Wild Basketry will inspire you to make baskets and cordage, enhance your appreciation of this universal human technology, and enrich your understanding of how it connects us with the whole earth community.